Code-Institute-Submissions/project-15/README.md

 # IMAGES

-* all images for my Project-1 I have downloaded from [Google](https://www.google.com/)
+* All images for my Project-1 I have downloaded from [Google](https://www.google.com/)
-* the logo VaniliaLemon I have created using [Canva](https://www.canva.com/)
+* The logo VaniliaLemon I have created using [Canva](https://www.canva.com/)

 # ACKNOWLEDGMENT

 * [Code Institute](https://codeinstitute.net/)
-* template by [Bootstrap](https://getbootstrap.com/) I used the carousel example to set up my carousel of pictures on the Home page
+* Template by [Bootstrap](https://getbootstrap.com/) I used the carousel example to set up my carousel of pictures on the Home page
-* inspiration for this project came from my friend Emilia Li
+* Inspiration for this project came from my friend Emilia Li
 * etc.

 # In conclusion